samuelpuliafito/newgrubstreet/content/about/index.md

 draft = false
 +++

-This website contains my writing on books, film, and music subjects.
+This website contains my writing on books, film, and music.

 ### How to read New Grub Street